These days, I’ve got music going during most of the rounds of golf I play.

 And Bushnell gives you a lot to look at.
 You’ve got hole maps, close-up maps of each green, hazard information, the option to keep score, a shot distance calculator, album art, and on and on.
 All in beautifully contrasting colors on a gorgeous screen.

-This speaker also sounds great and includes some interesting features like an automatic volume increase or decrease depending on how fast your cart is moving.
+This speaker sounds great and includes some interesting features like an automatic volume increase or decrease depending on how fast your cart is moving.
 Pretty innovative.

-Yeah, I’ve had trouble maintaining a connection to the golf features when I take my phone very far away from the speaker, and I also have found some of the navigation to be a bit laggy at times.
+I’ve had trouble maintaining a connection to the golf features when I take my phone very far away from the speaker, and I also have found some of the navigation to be a bit laggy at times.
 But if Bushnell can get those things figured out, they’ll have a real contender for the best.
 And even as it is, this speaker still might be your best option if you value aesthetics.

 Full Review: Is the Bushnell Wingman HD the Best Golf Speaker?